 “Like most kids, Emmett thought about his future, and he talked about becoming a motorcycle cop or a professional baseball player.
 He had dreams of building his grandmother a new church and even talked of joining the air force after he heard that a boy could sign up at sixteen with a parent’s permission.”

-In 2018, Mamie Till’s cousin Willie Wright told Beauchamp that, upon his joining the US Army in 1955, Till told him “I wish I was old enough, I’d go too.”
+In 2018, Mamie Till’s cousin Willie Wright told Beauchamp that, upon Wright joining the US Army in 1955, Till told him “I wish I was old enough, I’d go too.”

 Which dream would have come true?
 All of them?
 None of them?
 No one can say, which is of course the deepest wound when children are taken from us – the loss of a life’s potential, sixty-five birthday wishes that were never made.